code-and-effect/effective_orders/README.md

 %p= link_to_add_to_cart(@product, :class => 'btn btn-primary', :label => 'Add To My Shopping Cart')
 ```

-Please take not of the price_to_currency helper above.
+Please take note of the `price_to_currency` helper above.

 This is an EffectiveOrders helper that will display an Integer price as a currency formatted value.

 When the user clicks 'Add To My Shopping Cart' the product will be added to the cart.
 A flash message is displayed, and the user will return to the same page.

+### My Cart

 We still need to create a link to the Shopping Cart page so that the user can see his cart.
-On your site's menu, or wherever:
+On your site's main menu:

 ```ruby
 = link_to 'My Cart', effective_orders.carts_path